tjphilli/Framer-ValueLayer/README.md

 moneySaved.interpolate 100, time: 1, curve: "linear"
 ```

-Lastly, you can call a function when the interpolation is finished.
+You can call a function when the interpolation is finished, that will only be called once
 ```coffeescript
 moneySaved = new ValueLayer
   value: 10